matter-labs/zksync-docs/content/00.build/05.start-coding/10.zksync-101/_upgrading/_uups/_hardhat_uups_contract_upgradability.md

 ```

 This upgrade not only introduces the element of time to the campaign but also
-exemplifies the use of `modifiers` for enforcing contract conditions.
+demonstrates the use of `modifiers` for enforcing contract conditions.

 ### Compile the `CrowdfundingCampaignV2_UUPS` contract